Sigmw/winreader/README.md

   -V, --version  Print version
 ```

-A file called `WINREADER-DUMP.txt` will be created inside the directory where the `winreader.exe` is located, with all buffer memory information.
+A file called `WINREADER-DATE.txt` will be created inside the directory where the `winreader.exe` is located, with all buffer memory information.

 ### TODO